MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 A successful payment shows the confirmation with the amount paid and a transaction ID returned from the payment provider.

 > [!NOTE]
-> You should disable the back-button from Step settings if you don't want to allow users to go to the previous step from the payment step.
+> You should disable the back-button from the Step settings if you don't want to allow users to go to the previous step from the payment step.

-If this step is the last of your multistep form, a submit button is enabled that submits the form and completes your process.
+If this is the last step of your multistep form, a submit button is enabled that submits the form and completes your process.

 ## Considerations